KiranJasvanee/OnlyPictures/README.md

     // ---------------------------------------------------
     // If you do have URLs of images.
 Use below function to have UIImageView instance and index insted of 'pictureViews(index: Int) -> UIImage'
     // NOTE: It's your resposibility to assign any placeholder image till download & assignment completes.
-    // Use any library to allocate your image from url to imageView.
-I've used AlamofireImage here for async downloading, assigning & caching.
+    // I've used AlamofireImage here for image async downloading, assigning & caching, Use any library to allocate your image from url to imageView.

     func pictureViews(_ imageView: UIImageView, index: Int) {